The Whitworth

-The Whitworth is an art gallery in Manchester, England, containing over 60,000 items in its collection.
+The Whitworth is an art gallery in Manchester, England, containing over 60,000 items in its collections.
 The gallery is located in Whitworth Park and is part of the University of Manchester.

 In 2015, the Whitworth reopened after it was transformed by a £15 million capital redevelopment that doubled its exhibition spaces, restored period features and opened itself up to its surrounding park.
 The gallery received more than 440,000 visitors in its first year and was awarded the Art Fund's Museum of the Year prize in 2015.

+The Whitworth is an Accredited museum with a Designated Collection recognised by Arts Council England.

 History

 The gallery was founded in 1889 by Robert Dukinfield Darbishire with a donation from Sir Joseph Whitworth, as "The Whitworth Institute and Park".
 The first building was completed in 1908.
 In 1958, the gallery became part of the Victoria University of Manchester.

 In October 1974, the gallery became a Grade II listed building.